 Take your bag and go.
-Avoid maybe the touristic things if you want an unique trip (that seems obvious… But as example we can find nice and hidden hotspots different to blue lagoon just if we get curious).
+Avoid maybe the touristic things if you want a unique trip (that seems obvious… But as an example we can find nice and hidden hot spots different to The Blue Lagoon just if we get curious).
 Open your eyes around you and open yourself.
-Go to local people, they can teach you a lot of things and give you great time.
+Go to local people, they can teach you a lot of things and give you a great time.

 But mostly, stay respectful of the places where you go.
 Organize your trip in a clever way (e.g. giving your itinerary to a rescue organization as Landsbjorg), especially if you go by yourself without a guiding company.
-Iceland is great and beautiful, but can be dangerous too, and we have to keep it in mind.
+Iceland is great and beautiful but can be dangerous too, and we have to keep that in mind.

 If you describe your tour in two words, what would they be?

 What adventure are you off to next?
 What is your next dream adventure?